The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, side, dessert and drink

 Sainsbury’s has delivered the goods yet again with its Valentine’s Day dinner for two.
-With 20 starters, mains, side dishes and desserts to choose from, each course also includes a vegan option – the vegan antipasti platter caught our eye – while the drinks menu consists of eight alcoholic and alcohol-free tipples, including prosecco, pomegranate and rose G&T, and an alcohol-free shiraz.
+With 20 starters, mains, side dishes and desserts to choose from, each course also includes a vegan option – the vegan antipasti platter caught our eye (£3.50, Sainsburys.co.uk)– while the drinks menu consists of eight alcoholic and alcohol-free tipples, including prosecco (£10, Sainsburys.co.uk) and an alcohol-free shiraz (£4, Sainsburys.co.uk).

-When you’re ready to finish off the feast with dessert, the five options include white chocolate profiteroles with strawberry crème pat filling; vegan raspberry and chocolate torte, and lemon tarts.
+When you’re ready to finish off the feast with dessert, the five options include white chocolate profiteroles with strawberry crème pat filling (£3.35, Sainsburys.co.uk); vegan raspberry and chocolate torte (£3.35, Sainsburys.co.uk) and lemon tarts (£3.35, Sainsburys.co.uk).

 Read more about Sainsbury’s Valentine’s meal deal